-The most effective, affordable and versatile to use is clear quartz.
-It’s clearing, protecting and strengthening energy fields and can attract love, happiness, abundance of light, colourful rainbows and a deeply enchanting and optimistic inner world.
+The most effective, affordable, and versatile to use is clear quartz.
+It’s clearing, protecting, and strengthening energy fields and can attract love, happiness, an abundance of light, colorful rainbows, and a deeply enchanting and optimistic inner world.
 Clear quartz transparent color works in any interior color scheme and with any decorating style.

 12. Feng Shui Plants And Gardens